markstoner763/Mastermind/README.md

 There are two specific elements to this feedback:

-1. The Codemaker is told how many of their guessed colors is BOTH the correct color AND position, in the secret code.
+1. The Codebreaker is told how many of their guessed colors are BOTH the correct color AND position, in the secret code.

-2. The Codemaker is then told how many their guessed colors are the correct color, but NOT in the correct position.
+2. The Codebreaker is then told how many of their guessed colors are the correct color, but NOT in the correct position.

 ## _To illustrate:_